Blossom Valley (SJ)

 First, the market profile and then the basic charts for single family homes or houses in San Jose.
 FYI, Altos uses LIST prices.
 The RE Report further down uses SOLD prices (which is part of the reason why I utilize both).

 This real time market San Jose housing market profile (updated November 10th) shows on the graph a sharp decrease of inventory, slight lengthening in days on market, and a steady rise in market action.
 San Jose is in a strong seller’s market according to Altos, and is continuing to heat up.
 The Median List Price (for condos and houses combined) is usually stable around $1,250,000, though it wass nearer to $1.3 mil around late summer and early autumn.

-Blossom Valley’s sales remain stable and inventory has risen this August.
-The market is warming up for single family homes, but inventory is low and the best properties, homes in good shape which are priced aggressively, are selling quickly and often above list price in this seller’s market.
+Blossom Valley’s sales soared and inventory shrank this October.
+The market is heating up for single family homes, but inventory remains low and the best properties, homes in good shape which are priced aggressively, are selling quickly and often above list price in this seller’s market.
 It can vary based on price point, schools, zip codes, etc., but the entire area is still in high demand!

 That being said, a lot of changes have happened to the market since the beginning of March.
 Not everything will show in the charts below, so for a better understanding of how the pandemic response is affecting the market consider reading my post: Coronavirus impact on real estate sales.

 During the shutdown so far, the Multiple Listing Service (MLS) stopped the timer on all Days on Market (DOM).
 Therefore these numbers will be off beginning from March 17th through around May 17th.
 In the data below, this will affect any numbers related to the days on market, the absorption rate, and the days of inventory of those previous months, but current numbers are accurate.